 The CEP Institute updates all study materials on an annual basis.
 All study materials are emailed to candidates once they register.
 The materials, sent via PDF, will also be searchable via PDF and keyword.
 You are more than welcome to download/print/save any of the PDFs provided to you.
 However, you will not be able to access those versions of the PDFs (with any notes made) during the exam.
 The PDFs provided to you during the exam will be identical to the PDFs provided in the study materials, and will be searchable by keyword.
 This eliminates the need for pre-written notes, and will hopefully make the process of finding information in each test much simpler and faster.

 The ECA exam is administered via Pearson VUE testing centers and via ProctorU, a remote proctoring system.
 This allows candidates to test either in person at a testing center, or remotely from the comfort of their home.
-After registering through our MyCEP System for their exam, registrants will receive an email from Pearson VUE/ProctorU, allowing them to select a testing date and time within the allotted testing window (November 1st - 30th, 2020).
-Instead of holding all exams on just two Saturdays a year, registrants have will have that whole window in which they can choose a date and time to test, which we believe is far more convenient.
+After registering through our CEPICONNECT System for their exam, registrants will receive an email from Pearson VUE/ProctorU, allowing them to select a testing date and time within the allotted testing window.
+To create an account or register for a new exam, please login here.

 ECAs are required to do 30 hours of Continuing Education every two years.
 The continuing education requirement can be satisfied by sitting for the CEP Level 2 and Level 3 exam or the Advanced Equity Compensation Accounting Certificate exam.
 For those not continuing on to the other CEP exams, the necessary hours can be acquired at industry conferences, NASPP and GEO chapter meetings, educational sessions offered by service providers, as well as recorded CEP Institute Symposium sessions and webinars.